MITHaystack/HOPS/doc/reference/source/hops4/libraries/Operators.rst

 However, any number of arguments is possible so long as the underlying implementation provides the appropriate overload.

-One aspect of the data operators which is not yet detailed here is a notion of what pieces of meta-data each operator may need in order to complete its function.
-Some of the more primitive operations (e.g. complex conjugation) may not need any meta-data, while certain specific calibration routines may need station related meta-data (e.g. channel specific phase-cal).
-While some meta-data items could be exposed directly via external setter/getters, a possibly preferable option which would preserve encapsulation might be for each operator to define an internal schema, listing the keys and type of the parameters it needs to retrieve from a single meta-data container (populated from the vex), or what sort of labels it expects to be attached to the data containers on which it operates.
-In addition, a mechanism for filtering operations (e.g. if station = Xx, then apply this operator) also needs to be established independent of the previous control-block structure of HOPS3.

 Specific data operations
 ~~~~~~~~~~~~~~~~~~~~~~~~